 From a practical perspective, it is standard for foreign lenders to use EU-based vehicles to make loans to Spanish borrowers, as it is not market practice for borrowers to gross-up interest withholding tax (WHT) levied on payments made to lenders who are not 'qualifying lenders' (i.e., lenders entitled to an interest withholding exemption).
 As a general rule, payments of Spanish-sourced interest are currently subject to WHT at a 19 per cent rate.
 Tax haven-based lenders will be subject to this standard WHT rate.
-EU/EEA-based lenders (or EU/EEA permanent establishments of EU/EEA-based lenders)13 may receive interest free from Spanish WHT, subject to the fulfilment of compliance requirements (e.g., holding a valid government-issued tax residence certificate, or certain alternative certification requirements applicable to pension funds, CIVs and AIFs).
+EU- and EEA-based lenders (or EU and EEA permanent establishments of EU- and EEA-based lenders)[10-1 may receive interest free from Spanish WHT, subject to the fulfilment of compliance requirements (e.g., holding a valid government-issued tax residence certificate, or certain alternative certification requirements applicable to pension funds, collective investment vehicles and alternative investment funds).
 Spanish-resident registered banks, registered Spanish permanent establishments of foreign banks and Spanish securitisation funds also benefit from the WHT interest exemption.
-Finally, certain tax treaties entered into by Spain may also provide for a WHT exemption on interest (e.g., the tax treaties entered into with Switzerland, the United States and the UK (which should place the UK lenders in a similar position to EU lenders upon Brexit)), also subject to the fulfilment of compliance and specific eligibility requirements.
+Finally, certain tax treaties entered into by Spain may also provide for a WHT exemption on interest (e.g., the tax treaties entered into with Switzerland, the United Kingdom (which place UK lenders in a similar position to EU lenders following Brexit) and the United States), also subject to the fulfilment of compliance and specific eligibility requirements.